-Have you ever taken a last minute trip without having done much research, not knowing what to expect?
-When my mom and I set off for our spur of the moment trip to Banff and the Canadian Rockies, we knew it would be pretty, but oh how mistaken we were!
+Setting off for a somewhat spur of the moment trip to Banff National Park and the Canadian Rockies, I knew it would be pretty, but oh how mistaken I was!

-In fact, having arrived in Banff at night, we were totally unaware of the scenery around us.
+Having arrived in Banff at night, I was totally unaware of the scenery all around.
 Starting off the next day along Banff Avenue, mountains towered all around, with the quaint town perfectly nestled among them.
 If you’ve never been to the Canadian Rockies, the mountains viewed from town will take your breath away before you even see an “actual” sight!

-Banff National Park quietly and, quite easily, stole a piece of my heart, which is why I present you with 3 reasons (of so many!) to visit Banff National Park immediately.
+Banff National Park quietly and, quite easily, stole a piece of my heart, which is why I made a return trip to Banff in winter.
+If you’re wondering why you should visit Banff National Park immediately, these 3 reasons (of many!) should convince you.

 Lake Louise, Lake Minnewanka, and Moraine Lake to name just a few.
 The turquoise blue of the glacier-fed lakes, set against the evergreen forests and the majestic mountains, will make you gasp every time you set eyes on them.